 I will also include photos and stories of my cats from time to time.
 Sometimes my cats visit me when I am on the organ bench when I practice on my Saville electronic organ.

-Michael Gartz is my teacher and mentor.
+Michael Gartz was my teacher from September 2009 – early 2018.
 He has a Bachelor’s Degree in Organ Performance from Eastman School of Music.
 He is currently an Adjunct Assistant Professor of Organ and Choral Accompanist at Bowling Green State University.
 He is also the organist at St. Timothy’s Episcopal Church in Toledo, OH and for the Canterbury Singers USA.
 Michael is an incredibly patient teacher and I am thankful that he continues to provide me with lessons.